Johanne2/PMD-animation-utility/README.md

 Then, when you are ready to generate the XML file, simply run the script.
 The ideal workflow is to place the XML\_generator.py file in the same folder as your spritesheet and offsets as you can then quickly re-import the newly generated animations after running the script.

 You can also directly view the animations you just created using [mdframeedit](https://github.com/caffeinepills/mdframeedit/).
-Although the frame editors animation editing capabilities don't contribute to this workflow, being able to easily slow down animations and view the offsets can come in very handy.
+Although the frame editors animation editing capabilities don't contribute to this workflow, the ability to easily slow down animations and view the offsets can come in very handy.

 ### What if I want to add animations to an existing XML file?